Inclusion: working-class whites

 Figure 13 shows Americans’ responses to the question “Would you say your own health, in general, is excellent, good, fair, or poor?”
 The lines indicate the share responding good or excellent.
 That share has tended to be significantly lower among whites who don’t have a college degree than among college graduates, though there hasn’t been any noteworthy change in the size of the gap.

 Figure 13.
-Health is good or excellent
+Perceived health is good or excellent

 Share of persons age 25 and older.
 “Noncollege” = less than a bachelor’s degree.
-The lines are loess curves.
 Question: “Would you say your own health, in general, is excellent, good, fair, or poor?”
 Data source: General Social Survey, sda.berkeley.edu, series health.
+The lines are loess curves.

 Mortality trends tell a different story.
 Figure 14 shows deaths by drugs, alcohol, or suicide among people in middle age.
 The rate among whites without a college degree has increased steadily and sharply since the early 1990s, and particularly since 2000, whereas it has been relatively flat among Blacks without a college degree and among college graduates.